Student Code of Conduct Philosophy

 - The accused student(s) have a right to review a list of witnesses in advance of the hearing and review written statements in advance by contacting the conduct officer(s) hearing the case.

 - Both the accused student(s) and complainant(s) will have the opportunity to bring direct witnesses and present information.
-If the accused student or complainant is bringing witnesses, they must inform the conduct officer at least 24 hours in advance of the hearing.
-The accused student(s) will have the right to speak on their behalf, hear and respond to witnesses, and review any written statements at the hearing.
+If the accused student or complainant is bringing witnesses, they must inform the conduct officer in writing at least 24 hours in advance of the meeting.
+The accused student(s) will have the right to speak on their behalf, hear and respond to witnesses, and review any written statements at the meeting.
 Students are not allowed to have copies of any of the materials.

 - The decision in each case will be based on information presented at the hearing.
 The conduct history of the accused student(s) will not be used in determining the student’s culpability, but will be used in determining the appropriate sanction(s).
 If the alleged violation is a pattern offence and the evidence of pattern is relevant, an exception will be made.

-- A decision will be presented to the student within 72 hours (three business days) of the hearing or as defined by the conduct officer(s).
+- A decision will be presented to the student through their Dominican email within 72 hours (three business days) of the meeting or as defined by the conduct officer(s).

 - The accused is expected to be in attendance for the hearing, unless there is a need for an academic accommodation, which will be reviewed by the Dean of Students.
 If the accused student fails to appear for the hearing, the conduct hearing will be held in the student’s absence.